 Data risks consist of data breaches, data poisoning, and data integrity.
 Data breaches are related to unauthorized access to private or secret data, which could result in fines and a loss of trust.
 Data poisoning is hacking training data to change how an AI model acts in a bad way.
 For example, changing how accurate a spam blocker is by adding false data to its training set.
-Data integrity are risks that come from the correctness and thoroughness of the data, which can affect how well and reliably the AI model works.
+Data integrity is a risk that comes from the need for correctness and thoroughness of the data, which can affect how well and reliably the AI model works.